Drug Abuse Addiction Treatment

 Drug Abuse and Addiction Treatment

 The costs associated with the different treatment types can vary widely.
-In general, outpatient treatment tends to cost less than inpatient, but it may not provide the same level of care that a person may need.
-Outpatient treatment tends to cost $100 to $500 per treatment session, whereas inpatient tends to cost $200 to $900 per day.
+In general, outpatient services tend to cost less than inpatient, but it may not provide the same level of care that a person may need.
+Outpatient treatment tends to cost $100 to $500 per session, whereas inpatient tends to cost $200 to $900 per day.
 These costs will change based on program duration, location, and level of luxury.

 Many inpatient treatment programs are created to best assist the personal issues involved in each patient's addiction problems.
 Depending on the exact program, residential or inpatient drug abuse and addiction treatment can include the following: